MySQL 5.x Installation on Windows

 In this case, there are no further requisite components that need to be installed.

-We are now ready to begin installation.
+I am now ready to begin installation.

 Click the "Execute" button.
 The green progress bar indicates the extent of completion.